iam-peekay/personal-website/content/posts/2015-09-11_Why-I-left-the-best-job-in-the-world-3689a5a4649a.md

 ---
+template: post
-title: "Why I left the best job in the world"
+title: Why I left the best job in the world
+slug: /posts/why-i-left-the-best-job-in-the-world/
+draft: false
 date: 2015-09-11T17:34:40.523Z
-template: "post"
-draft: false
-slug: "/posts/why-i-left-the-best-job-in-the-world/"
-category: ""
-tags: [Education,Coding,Andree]
+description: >-
-description: "I feel deeply fortunate to have worked with some of the smartest people in technology — people like Marc Andreessen, Ben Horowitz and Chris Dixon among others — and to have learned so much from them…"
+  I feel deeply fortunate to have worked with some of the smartest people in technology — people like Marc Andreessen, Ben Horowitz and Chris Dixon among others — and to have learned so much from them…
+category: Life
+tags:
+  - Education
+  - Coding
+  - Andreessen Horowitz
 ---
 ### Why I left the best job in the world

 <figure>